moogacs/docs.buf.build/docs/breaking/rules.md

 **Categories: `FILE`, `PACKAGE`, `WIRE_JSON`, `WIRE`**

-This checks that no field changes it's label, i.e. `optional, required, repeated`.
+This checks that no field changes its label.
+The available labels are `optional`, `required`, and `repeated`.
 Changing to/from optional/required and repeated will be a generated source code and JSON breaking change.
 Changing to/from optional and repeated is actually not a wire-breaking change, however changing to/from optional and required is.
-Given that it's unlikely to be advisable in any situation to change your label, and that there is only one exception, we find it best to just outlaw this entirely.
+Given that it's unlikely to be advisable in any situation to change your label, and that there is only one exception, we find it best to just forbid this entirely.

 ### `FIELD_SAME_ONEOF`